cloudfoundation-community/cloudfoundation.org/docs/maturity-model/service-ecosystem/crowdfunding-campaigns.md

 ### **In Practice: Benefits and Best Practices**

 Integrating an internal Crowdfunding Platform enhances the Cloud Foundation's ability to drive impactful projects with direct organizational significance.
 It becomes a catalyst for innovation, allowing application teams and developers to pursue initiatives that might not fit traditional budgeting models.
 Additionally, the Cloud Foundation's proactive role in identifying and initiating crowdfunding campaigns ensures a holistic approach to addressing community needs and fostering collaboration.

-This refined approach to internal crowdfunding campaigns, emphasizing active participation and strategic guidance from the Cloud Foundation, propels the Community Pillar to higher levels of maturity within the Cloud Foundation Maturity Model.